Hungry Jack's: 2002 to present

 After Burger King Corporation lost the case, it decided to terminate its operations in the country and in July 2002 the company transferred its assets to its New Zealand franchise group, Trans-Pacific Foods (TPF).
 The terms of the sale had TPF assume oversight of the Burger King franchises in the region as the Burger King brand's master franchisee.
 Trans-Pacific Foods administered the chain's 81 locations until September 2003 when the new management team of Burger King Corporation reached an agreement with Hungry Jack's Pty Ltd. to rebrand the existing Burger King locations to Hungry Jack's and make Hungry Jack's Pty the sole master franchisee of both brands.

 An additional part of the agreement required Burger King Corporation to provide administrative and advertising support as to ensure a common marketing scheme for the company and its products.
 Trans-Pacific Foods transferred its control of the Burger King franchises to Hungry Jack's Pty Ltd., which subsequently renamed the remaining Burger King locations as "Hungry Jack's," joining the other 210 outlets at the time.

 In the 2009 to 2010 financial year, Competitive Foods Australia reported an after-tax profit of $32.1 million on sales of $1.043 billion.

 As of September 2021, Hungry Jack's has 440 stores, with 75% being company owned.
-The company intends to open more than 20 new stores per year in future, with an upper aim of 700 stores in total.
+The company intends to open more than 20 new stores per year in the future, with an upper aim of 700 stores in total.